Featured image: The world of academia is pomp and full of elitism.

 By pandering to people's egos academic titles endorse self-righteous, holier-than-thou behaviour.
 The effect on others is subtle enough to not make too many of them feel indignant about titles but sufficient at eroding equality between people.

 Insisting that other people unnecessarily address you with an academic title dupes them into accepting an abstraction that they’re inferior and that they probably should unconditionally respect your views.
 But we mustn’t conflate academic achievement with human decency and compassion.
 An academic title demonstrates the successful pursuit of knowledge; it doesn’t make you decent person who applies it for the common good.

 The use of academic titles is historical, not logical.
 What we’re accustomed to often isn’t best practice.
 Practice should evolve with the times.

 Socially, using titles prevents us from fully embracing equality.
 Dropping them would challenge prevalent and persistent modes of asserting authority.
 We should promulgate the idea that we all matter; that we should treat all people with decency.
 Without titles we’ll be better able to transfigure human interactions to create mutual consideration of people from the outset.

 The language of academia is elitist.
-At a human level it’s important to celebrate achievement and fully motivate aspirational, talented people; however, when motivations stray too far away from the course to public service to quenching more individually-satisfying desires, the ultimate effect is to garner distrust in expert and public bodies.
-In times when populism and anti-establishment sentiments are rife it’s important for the so-called academic elite not to shelter their motivations from the people their knowledge can aid.
+At a human level it’s important to celebrate achievement and fully motivate aspirational, talented people.
+However, when motivations stray too far away from the course of public service to quenching more-individually-gratifying desires of self, the ultimate effect is to garner distrust in expert and public bodies.
+In times when populism and anti-establishment sentiments are rife it’s vitally important for the so-called academic elite not to do this.
+They will only shelter their motivations from the people their knowledge and skills can aid.

-The language of superiority contradicts ideals of equality and inhibits it from developing between us.
+Languages of superiority contradict these ideals, for they inhibit bonds of equality developing between us.
 Replace the arrogance with humility: abandon your title to bring us closer together.